-There are many ways to use chia seeds in your day-to-day life.
-These tiny, tasteless seeds boast big health benefits like increased energy and better digestion.
-Chia seeds are also a great source of nutrition.
+Tiny, tasteless chia seeds boast big health benefits like increased energy and better digestion, and they’re a great source of nutrition.

 Since they boast high amounts of Omega-3s, calcium, and antioxidants, it’s a good idea to have several go-to chia recipes in your diet.
 Below, discover the best ways to use chia seeds in your daily life and why chia is so healthy for you.
 You need to start consuming these super seeds right now!